 To be eligible, the address of your school or centre based day care service must be located in a very remote area of Australia during your teaching period based on the latest Remoteness Areas Structure published by the ABS.
 Please see the following lists below of schools and centre based day care services located in a very remote area.

-The list of centre based day care services operating in very remote areas:
+The lists of centre based day care services operating in very remote areas:

-The list of eligible preschools in New South Wales, Northern Territory, Queensland and South Australia:
+The lists of eligible preschools in New South Wales, Northern Territory, Queensland and South Australia:

 The list of eligible primary and secondary schools: